 The DDR2 SDRAM device has a built-in timer to accommodate Self-Refresh operation.
-The Self-Refresh Command is defined by having CS, RAS, CAS and CKE held low with WE high at the rising edge of the clock.
+The Self-Refresh Command is defined by having \overline{CS} , \overline{RAS} , \overline{CAS} and CKE held low with \overline{WE} high at the rising edge of the clock.
 ODT must be turned off before issuing Self Refresh command, by either driving ODT pin low or using EMRS command.
 Once the command is registered, CKE must be held low to keep the device in Self-Refresh mode.
-When the DDR2 SDRAM has entered Self-Refresh mode, all of the external control signals, except CKE, are disabled.
+When the DDR2 SDRAM has entered Self-Refresh mode all of the external control signals, except CKE, are disabled.
 The clock is internally disabled during Self-Refresh Operation to save power.
-The user may change the external clock frequency or halt the external clock one clock after Self-Refresh entry is registered, how-ever, the clock must be restarted and stable before the device can exit Self-Refresh operation.
+The user may change the external clock frequency or halt the external clock one clock after Self-Refresh operation.
 Once Self-Refresh Exit command is registered, a delay equal or longer than the tXSNR or tXSRD must be satisfied before a valid command can be issued to the device.
 CKE must remain high for the entire Self-Refresh exit period (tXSNR or tXSRD) for proper operation.
 NOP or DESELECT commands must be registered on each positive clock edge during the Self-Refresh exit interval.
-Since the ODT function is not supported during Self-Refresh operation, ODT has to be turned off before entering Self-Refresh Mode (tAOFD) and can be turned on again when the tXSRD timing is satisfied.
+Since the ODT function is not supported during Self-Refresh operation, ODT has to be turned off tAOFD before entering Self-Refresh Mode and can be turned on again when the tXSRD timing is satisfied.